Principles And Mechanisms of Human Thermoregulation

 When the body detects that its temperature has deviated from the desired set point, negative feedback loops come into play, orchestrating a series of adjustments aimed at returning the body to its preferred temperature.

-This system ensures that any deviation from the norm is met with an equal and opposite reaction, which involves a series of molecular and physiological processes that highlight the body’s resilience.
+This system ensures that any deviation from the norm is met with an equal and opposite reaction, involving a series of molecular and physiological processes highlighting the body’s resilience.

 3. Integration of Signals